waseemchishti/azure-search-openai-javascript/CONTRIBUTING.md

 ## Code of Conduct

-You can read about the Contoso Real Estate project code of conduct [here][coc-contoso-real-estate].
+You can read about the Contoso Real Estate project code of conduct [here][coc-azure-search-openai-javascript].

 This project is also governed by the [Microsoft Open Source Code of Conduct](#signing-the-cla).
 For more information see the [Code of Conduct FAQ][coc-faq] or contact [opencode@microsoft.com][coc-email] with any additional questions or comments.